 Because the concentration of some determinants can change rapidly, the specimen collection time (sampling time) is very important and must be observed and recorded carefully.
-The sampling time is specified in the BEI® and is determined by the duration of retention of the determinant.
+The sampling time is specified in the BEI® and is determined by the duration of retention of the determinant, modified in some cases by practicality (for example, if the peak level is expected several hours after the end of a shift).
 Substances and determinants that accumulate may not require a specific sampling time.
 An explanation of the BEI® sampling time is as follows:

 1. Prior to shift

 7. Discretionary/Not Critical

 16 hours after exposure ceases, but before any exposure on sampling day